 What support is available if I have been sexually harassed

 If you think you or someone you know has been sexually harassed there is a variety of support options available to both students and staff.
+For students

 • BCU Mental Health & Wellbeing Team.
 This University service offers support and advice on issues affecting your student life, with signposting and referral to more specialist services.
 There is also a free counselling service for all students.
 If you're not sure where to go, this is a good place to start.
 Call or complete a form by following the link and you will be offered an appointment.